Home Compare KESKOB.HE vs TSCO.L

 Growth

-Both look solid on growth, though Tesco PLC still holds the stronger peer position.
+Both rank well on growth, but Tesco PLC still holds a clear edge.

 Growth — Dominant Gap